image

 If you are driving you might find mapquest to be helpful in finding your way to Rittners Floral School.

 People are sometimes concerned about availability of parking in the city.
-There is parking both on the street during the daytime on weekdays & in nearby garages for folks coming in at night.
+That is in large part because many come in to the area on weekends when all the residents also come home to park.
+People are pleasantly surprised to find that there is parking both on the street during the daytime on weekdays & in nearby garages for folks coming in at night or for weekend programs.
 We usually send a map to registered students, with parking suggestions.

 Back to Table of Contents